High-Dimensional Sparse Fourier Algorithms: TWO DIMENSIONAL SUBLINEAR SPARSE FOURIER ALGORITHM

 The pseudo code of the 2D tilting method is shown in Algorithm \ref{Algorithm 3}.
 The lines 14 and 15 mean that each frequency pair $(w_{j1},w_{j2})$ is rotated by a matrix [$\cos$ ${-\sin}$; $\sin$ $\cos$] and scaled to make the rotated components integers.
-Thus we first find the frequency pairs in the form of ${\mathbf {\tilde{w}}}=(\cos w_{j1}-\sin w_{j2}, \sin w_{j1}+\cos w_{j2})$ and after finding all of them, we rotate them back into the original pairs with the matrix [$\cos$ $\sin$; ${-\sin}$ $\cos$] in line 39.
+Thus we first find the frequency pairs in the form of ${\mathbf {\tilde{w}}}=( w_{j1}\cos-w_{j2}\sin , w_{j1}\sin + w_{j2}\cos )$ and after finding all of them, we rotate them back into the original pairs with the matrix [$\cos$ $\sin$; ${-\sin}$ $\cos$] in line 39.

 This tilting method is a straight forward way to resolve the worst case problem.
+First, we recover the frequencies as much as possible from the basic parallel projection method.
+If we cannot get any frequency pairs for several projections switching among each axis then, assuming that the worst case happens, we apply the tilting method with an angle so that all remaining frequency pairs are found.
 We only introduced the tilting method in the two-dimensional case, but the idea of rotating the axes can be extended to the general $d$-dimensional case with some effort.
 On the other hand, we may notice that the probability of this worst case is very low, especially when the number of dimensions $d$ is large.
+Thus, as we recover the frequencies as much as possible from the basic algorithm.
 Its details are shown in Section \ref{4}.
-Thus, as we recover the frequencies as much as possible from the basic algorithm.
-If we cannot get any frequency pairs for several projection switching among each axis then, assuming that the worst case happens, we apply the tilting method with several angles until all $k$ frequency pairs are found.